kabinja/dom-with-styles/readme.md

 # Objective

 The goal of this function is to provide a simple way to extract the DOM of a webpage that can be contained in a single string.
-We rely on the engine of [SingleFile](https://github.com/gildas-lormeau/SingleFile) to capture the page.
+We rely on the [SingleFile](https://github.com/gildas-lormeau/SingleFile) engine to capture the page in a single page.

 ## How to use it?